 Rosh Immortality Cube Megaways by GameArt

 Editor’s note: the article has been updated.
 In one section it was speculated whether or not GameArt was truly NMi certified.
-It has now come to our knowledge that NMi have ceased its operations.
+It has now come to our knowledge that NMi has ceased its operations.
 We also mentioned that Videoslots ‘dropped’ GameArt; whilst this is the case, the reason, as we have been informed, is likely due to the lack of a proper license and not anything else.
 GameArt themselves have chosen not to comment on this article.

-Editor’s note 2: Since this article was published, GameArt appears to have rebrand the slot.
+Editor’s note 2: Since this article was published, GameArt appears to have rebranded the slot.
 The original title, Roshtein Immortality Cube Megaways, has now been changed to Rosh Immortality Cube Megaways.
 According to anonymous sources, the reason for this is likely to be an intervention from Big Time Gaming.
 The article that follows was written based on the initial version.

 For its first Megaways release, developer GameArt have decided to team up with controversial streamer personality Roshtein.
 Roshtein Immortality Cube Megaways will not be reviewed for the reasons given below: